rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: So in the United States during this time, 2:30 AM doesn't exist.
 So it's going forward by the amount of the transition now.

-WH: We always have outages when people schedule cron-jobs at 2:45AM
+WH: We always have outages when people schedule cron-jobs at 2:45AM.

 MPT: It's going forward on the global timeline, not backward.
 2:30 is becoming 3:30.

 MF: Why do want this to be valid?

-BT: We don't
+BT: We don't.

 MPT: We don't, but this already has a lot of implications, but it's better than going randomly in some direction.